+In 2022, 91.9% of our guest families could not afford to pay the requested \$15 room per night donation.
 The House has never turned a family away because of their inability to pay.
-The average monthly occupancy in 2021 was 90% with families staying an average of 25 nights.
-Even though volunteers were not permitted inside the House, the amazing meal groups and supporters provided 407 catered meals for families in 2021.
+Our average monthly occupancy in 2022 was 77% with families staying an average of 35 nights.
+Even though volunteers were not permitted inside the House, our amazing meal groups and supporters provided 395 meals for families in 2022.